Pugwash, Nova Scotia: History

 Pugwash is famous for being the site of an international conference of scholars organized by Bertrand Russell in 1957, and hosted by Pugwash's native son, steel magnate Cyrus Eaton (1883–1979), at the lodge on property owned by the Pugwash Park Commission located at the north end of Water Street in the village.
 This conference brought high-level scientists from both sides of the Cold War divide to state their opposition to nuclear weapons.
-This meeting was a follow-up to an earlier statement of notables whose signatories had included Albert Einstein and Linus Pauling, the Russell-Einstein Manifesto.
+This meeting was a follow-up to an earlier statement of notables whose signatories had included Albert Einstein and Linus Pauling, the Russell–Einstein Manifesto.
 The name Pugwash Conferences on Science and World Affairs has since been used to refer to the group.

 A myth about the village is that the children's cartoon character Captain Pugwash was named after the international organization that takes its name from the town, but the character, a pirate, in fact first appeared in 1950, several years before the planning of the first Pugwash conference took place.

 Today

-Visitors entering Pugwash were once greeted by roadside signs announcing that they were entering the "Home of the Thinkers," but the signs have since been replaced by a newer slogan "World Famous for Peace".
+Visitors entering Pugwash were once greeted by roadside signs announcing that they were entering the "Home of the Thinkers", but the signs have since been replaced by a newer slogan "World Famous for Peace".
 The switch was made in response to the 1995 awarding of the Nobel Prize to the International Pugwash conferences "for their efforts to diminish the part played by nuclear arms in international politics and in the longer run to eliminate such arms".

 The village has an elementary school, named after Cyrus Eaton, as well as a regional high school that draws students from around rural Cumberland County.
-Pugwash has a farmers market that runs on Saturdays during the summer months.
+It has a farmers' market that runs on Saturdays during the summer months.

 The Pugwash railway station currently houses the Pugwash Library and North Cumberland Historical Society.
 The building was designed by Sir Sandford Fleming and completed in 1892, is a registered historic site under the Heritage Property Act of Nova Scotia.

 The village was hit by a tornado in 1999, a rarity in Nova Scotia.